onurboyar/VarRedOpt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The increase in computing power has been making us capable to run bigger simulations.
+We can choose bigger sample sizes with bigger dimensions.
+Nevertheless, this phenomenon does not make the need for an efficient simulation disappear.
+We still have to choose the most efficient way to make our simulations in order to get more robust results with the computing power at hand.

+The reliability of the simulation lies is the variance of the simulation.
+As the simulation size increase, variance is expected to be decreased.
+We can increase simulation size to the point but after a certain point the simulation time will be infeasible to get results.
+This problem reveals the need for a different approach.
+We need a set of tools to get more robust simulation results with the same simulation size.
+This is where variance reduction (VR) algorithm comes to our help.

+A Variance Reduction Algorithm is an algorithm that behaves like the simulation itself.
+These algorithms uses simulations as an input and returns another simulation with almost the same expected value and less variance value.

+In this library, we are sharing different VR algorithms as a framework.
+Antithetic Variates, Inner Control Variates, Outer Control Variates and Importance Sampling algorithms are applied and presentended as ready-to-use manner.
+Any user can run their simulations with different combinations of these methods and get advantage of these variance reduction algorithms.

 Simulation is needed to approximate the most probable behavior of the system or the solution of the problem at the hand.
 In order to do that, we use different simulation techniques.
 These techniques can take random